-Women Filmmakers: Immigrant Stories continues with a screening of Four Journeys by filmmaker Teresa H. Mular and a screening of Ellis Island Hospital by filmmaker Delphine Darmency.
+Women Filmmakers: Immigrant Stories screens Four Journeys by filmmaker Teresa H. Mular.

 This free screening series of work by women filmmakers showcases a themed exhibition of short and feature-length films that focuses on the immigrant experience throughout the five boroughs of New York City.

 Location: Kaufman Astoria Studios, Zukor Theater (34-12 36th Street, Astoria NY 11106)